Table of Contents

 2. Email: Dynamic recommendations + countdown until offer expires.

-3. Wait 24h → If SMS undelivered: Send WhatsApp with the same offer and FAQ.
+3. Wait 24h → If SMS undelivered: Send a follow-up message via an alternate messaging channel.

 4. If still inactive after 72h: Voice AI reminder with store hours or assistance; follow with SMS recap.